 Theory of Ownership

-Theory of ownership implies that the stake in the company’s ownership affects employees positively.
-It stimulates various factors like job satisfaction, motivation, reduced personnel turnover, etc., within the organization.
+The theory of ownership implies that the stake in the company’s ownership affects employees positively.
+It stimulates various factors within the organization like:

-The right in the company’s decision making and information about critical issues leads to the development of psychological ownership in the employees.
+The right in the company’s decision-making and information about critical issues develops psychological ownership in the employees.
 Psychological ownership promotes enhanced employee performance, behaviour and increased commitment.

 The two employee-owned organizations are listed below: